skiluvia/ai-case-study/README.md

 ## Results

 Getting beutifully finished drywall on schedule and with budget got much easier.
+Entire process is done in 2 days instead of 5 or 7 days.
+Comparing this to days where workers dug holes using a shovel until the excavator invention.
+Now instead of using trowels, buckets and pans, we are using machine.
+This increases productivity and safety.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?